 SSU Handshake Student User Acknowledgement

-SSU Handshake is a career services system for Sonoma State University students and alumni that can be used for seeking employment.
-All users of SSU Handshake agree to:
+Handshake is a career services system and job-posting database provided to SSU students and alumni.
+All users of Handshake agree to:

-- Refrain from posting material that is inappropriate for professional settings in the system.
+- Refrain from posting material that is inappropriate or irrelevant to the purposes of Handshake.

-- Keep their login credentials confidential and notify the Career Center immediately of any unauthorized use of their SSU Handshake account.
+- Keep all login credentials confidential and notify the Career Center immediately of any unauthorized use of a Handshake account.

 - Authorize the Career Center to release their resume to employers via SSU Handshake when they have opted to publicly display their profile and actively submitted their resume to an application process.

-Depending on the contents of your profile and uploaded documents, your personal information, such as name, address, telephone number, major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, GPA and most recent previous educational institution attended may be shared.
-Employers may not share this information for commercial purposes.
-The default setting of your profile is public to employers, which you may change in privacy settings.
+Depending on the contents of your profile and uploaded documents, your personal information, such as name, address, telephone number, major, GPA, and academic history may be shared.
+Employers and/or recruiters using Handshake may not share this information for commercial purposes.
+The default setting of all Handshake profiles is set to public.
+Users can change this by adjusting privacy settings.

-The Career Center monitors SSU Handshake employers and job postings, but cannot screen deeply every individual employer or job posting due to the large volume of postings.
+The Career Center monitors all employers registered on Handshake and their job postings.
+Due to the large volume of job postings, the Career Center cannot deeply screen each individual job posting for legitimacy.
 The Career Center, its staff, the CSU System, and the State of California assume no liability for the accuracy of information provided in job listings and do not represent or act on behalf of the hiring authority.
 Users are urged to validate job postings and use caution when applying.

 - You are asked to provide personal information, such as social security or bank account numbers

-- The pay is unrealistically high or they are sending you payment prior to working
+- The pay is unrealistically high or if payment is sent prior to working

 - The position requirements are simplistic or vague